 Objectives:

-1. Joint Bachelor & Master’s degree 3-year option: At least 80% of program students complete program/degree requirements within 4.5 years (150% of the program length).
+1. At least 80% of students complete program requirements within 4.5 years (150% of the program length).

-2. 90% of graduates will take the CDR credentialing exam for dietitian nutritionist within 12 months of program completion.
+2. At least 90% percent of program graduates take the CDR credentialing exam for dietitian nutritionists within 12 months of program completion.

 3. The program’s one-year pass rate (graduates who pass the registration exam within one year of the first attempt) on the CDR credentialing exam for dietitian nutritionists is at least 80%.

-5. 75% of graduates will indicate that the program provided a variety of experiences to a become competent entry-level practitioners.
+4. 75% of graduates will indicate that the program provided a variety of experiences to become competent entry-level practitioners.

-6. Of graduates who seek employment, 50% percent are employed in nutrition and dietetics or related fields within 12 months of graduation.
+5. Of graduates who seek employment, at least 50% percent are employed in nutrition and dietetics or related fields within 12 months of graduation.

-7. 75% of employers on a survey will rate graduates “above average” on entry-level knowledge and skill sets or “extremely satisfied” as compared to other entry-level practitioners, within the first year of employment.
+6. 75% of employers in a survey will rate graduates “above average” on entry-level skill sets within the first year of employment.

 Prepare graduates who demonstrate leadership skills and a commitment to serving the community and profession.